Natanz Nuclear Facility: 2025 Israeli airstrikes

-The Natanz Nuclear Facility was damaged on 13 June, the first day of the Iran–Israel war.
+The Natanz Nuclear Facility was damaged on 13 June, the first day of the Twelve-Day War.
 The Pilot Fuel Enrichment Plant, a multi-story enrichment hall containing 1,700 advanced gas centrifuges, was destroyed with at least three explosive impacts visible in satellite imagery.
 60% enriched uranium was being produced by the Pilot Fuel Enrichment Plant at the time of the strikes.
 An electrical substation feeding power to the Natanz Nuclear Facility was damaged causing a site-wide power outage.
 The delicate gas centrifuges in the underground Fuel Enrichment Plant were likely severely damaged or destroyed by this unexpected loss of power.
 Direct impacts on the earth above the underground enrichment halls were visible in satellite imagery, but their significance remains unknown.
 Air defenses around the facility were significantly damaged.

 2025 American airstrikes

 On June 22, the United States Air Force and Navy attacked Natanz Nuclear Facility.
-Two other Iranian nuclear sites at Fordow, and Isfahan were also struck.
+Two other nuclear sites, at Fordow and Isfahan, were struck.

-Seven Northrop B-2 Spirit bombers flew non-stop from Whiteman Air Force Base in Missouri and dropped two GBU-57A/B MOP (Massive Ordnance Penetrator) bombs on Natanz, and 12 on the Fordow Fuel Enrichment Plant.
+Seven Northrop B-2 Spirit bombers flew non-stop from Whiteman Air Force Base in Missouri and dropped two GBU-57A/B MOP (Massive Ordnance Penetrator) bombs on Natanz and 12 on the Fordow Fuel Enrichment Plant.
 Submarines fired 30 BGM-109 Tomahawk cruise missiles at Natanz and Isfahan.
 This was the first combat use of the "bunker buster" MOP bombs.